from Pastor David, RN

 become longer and closer together

-can start with fatigue / diminish with rest & drinking water
+may start with fatigue / may subside with rest & hydration

 do not diminish with rest or drinking water